 Approximate time involved: 45-60 minutes for each of the three activities

 - LO1.
 Describe patterns in individual data sets and correlations between the different data types presented.

 - LO2.
 Interpret the provided data and hypothesize about how these variables influence each other and why.

 - LO3.
-Explain the relationship between primary production, nitrate concentration, irradiance, and sea surface temperature (SST) in the western Atlantic Ocean using evidence and relevant scientific concepts to support the hypotheses.
+Explain the relationship between primary production, nitrate concentration, irradiance, and temperature in the western Atlantic Ocean using evidence and relevant scientific concepts to support the hypotheses.

 - LO4.
 Predict patterns over multiple years using knowledge gained from working with a year of data.